 As was pointed out in the discussion of web apps vs. native apps above, it is nigh impossible to have a web app leverage the native features mobile devices have to offer.
 To some extent, web standards are catching up so that it is possible to interface with the location service and even the camera.
 The majority of features, however, are only accessible by means of hybrid and native applications, and native apps clearly have an edge when it comes to very specific capabilities that are not commonly available across platforms.
-Content to Go gives you little flexibility but does implement some basic features such as Push and Sharing.
-Enterprise App Modeler and Fiori Client apps can interface with whatever capabilities are exposed in the container application, and additional features can be included in custom clients.
+Mobile Cards gives you little flexibility but does implement some basic features such as Push and Sharing.
+Mobile Development Kit and Fiori Client apps can interface with whatever capabilities are exposed in the container application, and additional features can be included in custom clients.

 Is time to market a driving factor?

 Typically the decision is not purely user-driven, but business factors come into play at some point.
 Time to market is one such factor that is especially important in Mobile scenarios since the Mobile ecosystem is rather fast-paced when compared to other development areas.
-In order to minimize time to market, Content to Go and Enterprise App Modeler are clearly the tools of choice, followed by web apps, hybrid apps and, finally, native apps.
+In order to minimize time to market, Mobile Cards and Mobile Development Kit are clearly the tools of choice, followed by web apps, hybrid apps and, finally, native apps.

 Fig. 10: Comparison of the various options with respect to some select qualities.
 The range goes from — (least suitable) over o (neutral) to ++ (most suitable).
 Fiori Client and Online Hybrid Apps have been collapsed into one category.
 Fiori Client and Packaged Apps may increase network-related UI performance, but can not increase the execution speed of the UI as such.

-*SEAM and Content to Go cross-platform applications are a roadmap topic, currently only iOS is supported.
+*Mobile Development Kit and Mobile Cards cross-platform applications are a roadmap topic, currently only iOS is supported.